 Outward construction quality was a bare minimum considering its desperate war time production nature.
 The barrel was of course chrome-lined for the rigors of battle.
 A selector switch allowed for semi-automatic and full-automatic modes of fire for ammunition control though late-war models simply featured full-automatic fire for simplicity's sake.
 Rate-of-fire was approximately 900 rounds-per-minute with a 1,600 feet-per-second muzzle velocity.
 Muzzle climb was very apparent in full-automatic fire but this was offset to an extent by the addition of a basic muzzle compensator.
 Range was out to 820 feet depending on environment and conditions but the inherent nature of the submachine gun was short-to-medium ranges.
 The ammunition counts available were also very prized when compared to its contemporaries in the West, ensuring the Red Army soldier would be properly stocked when going to war.

-Albania; Benin; Cambodia; China; Cuba; Guinea; Hungary; Iran; Laos; Morocco; Nazi Germany; Nicaragua; North Korea; Poland; Soviet Union; Vietnam; Mozambique; United States; Yugoslavia
+Albania; Benin; Cambodia; China; Cuba; Guinea; Hungary; Iran; Iraq; Laos; Morocco; Nazi Germany; Nicaragua; North Korea; Poland; South Korea; Soviet Union; Vietnam; Mozambique; United States; Yugoslavia

 PPS-50 - Canadian civilian market semi-automatic variant; production by Pietta; chambered for .22LR cartridge; drum and box magazine versions.

 Type 49 - North Korean license production copy; drum magazine support only.

 Type 50 - Chinese license production copy; detachable box magazine support only.

 K-50M - Vietnamese production of Chinese Type 50.

 SKL-41 - Semi-automatic version; chambered for 9mm Parabellum cartridge; accepts MP40 smg magazine.